5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 Q: Do I need to thin paint for a sprayer?

 A: For HVLP sprayers (like the Wagner or HomeRight), usually yes.
-You may need to add 10% water or a conditioner like Floetrol.
+Modern cabinet enamels are thick.
+We recommend adding a paint conditioner like Floetrol rather than just water, as it maintains the paint's hardness.
 For Airless sprayers (like the Graco), no thinning is required.

 Q: Is it better to roll or spray kitchen cabinets?